liran-funaro/fabric-x-committer/README_DEMO.md

   * During `just build`, the binary files cannot be found under `FAB_BINS`.
 Make sure you have set the env vars and downloaded the package as described at the beginning.
 * Make sure that on the remote server (`http://tokentestbed16.sl.cloud9.ibm.com`) you have all Linux binaries, configs, and orderer-artifacts under `eval/deployments`.
 * When an experiment crashes because the hard disk of a machine (an orderer) is full, the server might become unresponsive until you remove manually some files.
+* If token transfers (using `call-api`) are successful but no data is shown on Grafana (the sidecar client failed), make sure you have the correct orderer binary.
+* If any problem occurs, make sure you have set the Github user and token env variables.

 ## Notes
 * When you change the topology